rust-lang/rust/text/0000-unnamed-fields.md

 feature exists primarily to support ergonomic FFI interfaces that match the layout of data structures for the native platform; this RFC intentionally limits itself to the `repr(C)` structure representation, and does not provide support for using this feature in Rust data structures using `repr(Rust)`.
+As precedent, Rust's support for variadic argument lists only permits its use on `extern "C"` functions.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation